A Classification Theorem for Steady Euler Flows

 A first obvious question is whether similar results can be established in different domains.
-We have already shown that it does not hold on some annular domains, though it is not clear whether a modification holds on $\mathbb{T}\times [0,1],$ for example.
-A very interesting problem is to determine whether a version of Theorem \ref{MainTheorem} can hold on $\mathbb{T}^2.$ In that case, the question would be whether all analytic steady states are necessarily either a shear flow or a solution to a semilinear elliptic equation.
+We have already shown that it does not hold in some annular domains, although it is not clear whether a modification holds on $\mathbb{T}\times [0,1],$ for example.
+An interesting problem is to determine whether a version of Theorem \ref{MainTheorem} can hold on $\mathbb{T}^2.$ In that case, the question would be whether all analytic steady states are necessarily either a shear flow or a solution to a semilinear elliptic equation.